 Outside of work, Laura enjoys swimming, cycling, quading, snowmobiling, fishing and camping.

 The complexity of the human body has always interested Travis and is what led to his career in physiotherapy.
 He obtained his Master of Science in Physical Therapy at the University of Alberta after earning a Bachelor of Science in Kinesiology.
-Travis is pursuing post-graduate education in Advanced Orthopedic Manual Therapy and is trained in Vestibular Rehabilitaion, Peripheral Joint Manipulation and Trigger Point Dry Needling.
+Travis has pursued post-graduate education in Advanced Orthopedic Manual Therapy and is trained in Vestibular Rehabilitaion, Spinal and Peripheral Joint Manipulation and Trigger Point Dry Needling.
 He has also completed training in running assessment and injury prevention and is passionate about helping athletes remain injury free in their sport.

 Travis treats a variety of conditions including acute and chronic orthopedic injuries and has an interest in helping people with dizziness/vertigo.
 His approach to treatment includes hands-on manual therapy, exercise prescription and education to maximize his client’s rehabilitation.
 He ensures that he considers his client’s lifestyle, needs and goals when creating a treatment plan.
 Travis enjoys the opportunity to be involved in people’s lives and assist them in healing and returning to full function.

 Travis grew up farming in a small southern Alberta town where he played competitive hockey and football.
 He values staying active and healthy and competes in half-ironman and Olympic distance triathlons.
-He is an avid runner and snowboarder, loves any outdoor activity and recently hiked the West Coast Trail.
+He is an avid runner and snowboarder and loves any outdoor activity.
 He is also a member of the Rotary Club of Sylvan Lake.